InternetSociety/django-ixp-tracker/README.md

 2. Run `python manage.py migrate` to create the models.
 3. Add the relevant settings to your config. `IXP_TRACKER_PEERING_DB_URL` will use a default if you don't provide a value so you probably don't need that.
 But you will need to set `IXP_TRACKER_PEERING_DB_KEY` to authenticate against the API.
 4. Add `IXP_TRACKER_GEO_LOOKUP_FACTORY` to config with the path to your factory (see below).
-5. Run the management command to import the data: `python manage.py ixp_tracker_import`
+5. Run the management command to import the data: `python manage.py ixp_tracker_import` (This will sync the current data, if you want historical data you need to backfill first)

 ## ASN country and status data